myaomeow/myaomeow.github.io/_pages/java/lists-and-arrays.md

     /* Don't touch this method! */
     public static void main(String[] args) {
-        /* We will test the functionality of your different methods here. */ DNA seq1 = new DNA("TTCTcTCGCCAGcACTGTaATAGGCACTAaaAGAGTGAtG");
+        /* Test the functionality of your different methods here. */ DNA seq1 = new DNA("TTCTcTCGCCAGcACTGTaATAGGCACTAaaAGAGTGAtG");
         DNA seq2 = new DNA("ggcacta");
         DNA seq3 = new DNA("GtGctGAGCTaagACGGCgt");